hasherezade/mal_unpack_drv/README.md

 How to install
 ---

-1. Enable testsigning on your Virtual Machine, where the driver will be installed:
+1. Enable testsigning on your Virtual Machine where the driver will be installed.
+As an Administrator, deploy the following command:

 ```
 bcdedit /set testsigning on